 A Look at Lumber

 Lumber is a critical component in new home construction, and prices for 1000 board feet of lumber were stable cost around $200-$400, but recently this price has soared up to $1000.
 According to Emily Stewart of Vox, “A new house that would have cost $10,000 in wood to get off the ground a couple of years ago now costs $40,000 worth of wood — assuming, that is, you can even get your hands on the lumber.”
-Much like the shortage of homes mixed with fevered demand for them, sawmills are struggling to produce enough supply, causing the price to increase due to the steep demand for it.
+Much like the shortage of homes and the fevered demand for them, sawmills are struggling to produce enough supply, causing the price to increase due to the steep demand for it.
 The Great Recession heavily impacted the lumber industry, forcing many to close or downsize their operations and left the lumber industry unprepared to meet the explosive demand brought on by the pandemic.

 Lumber Industry and the Pandemic